wpswings/woo-one-click-upsell-funnel/README.txt

 **WITH THE ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE PLUGIN YOU CAN:**

 * Create unlimited funnels with an unlimited number of upselling and cross-selling offers.
-* Get a comprehensive tracking report for every funnel.
+* Get a comprehensive tracking report for every sales funnel.
-* Track your upsell funnel data on Google Analytics and Facebook Pixel.
+* Track your WordPress upsell funnel data on Google Analytics and Facebook Pixel.
 * Create a global funnel that triggers regardless of any product or category.
 * Offer an upgrade of the existing product in the purchase.
 * Show exclusive offers based on the order email.
-* Display intelligent upsell offers if a customer skips the first funnel for a specific product in the purchase.
+* Display intelligently upsell offers if a customer skips the first funnel for a specific product in the purchase.
 * View and edit your funnels in sandbox mode.
 * Offer upsell products in different ways with 3 pre-defined and fully customizable offer templates.
-* Link your own custom upsell offer page in the funnel.
+* Link your custom upsell offer page in the funnel builder.
 * Use pre-defined shortcodes to create offer page elements.
 * Create fully customizable upsell offer pages without any coding skills.
 * Build responsive and product-specific offer pages.